-Samsung still isn’t saying much about its plans for Android Oreo (beyond updates for the Galaxy S8 and Galaxy Note 8) so we can’t tell you anything with one hundred percent certainty.
+Samsung still isn’t saying much about its future plans for Android Oreo so we can’t tell you anything with one hundred percent certainty.
 That said, we can tell you a little bit about Samsung’s history.

 The company typically keeps its Galaxy devices upgraded with major Android software updates for two years before killing off support.
 The Galaxy S6 and Galaxy S6 Edge started on Android Lollipop and they’ve been upgraded to Android Marshmallow and Android Nougat.

-The Galaxy S6 turned two in 2017 (they turn three in April) which means there’s a very good chance it’ll stay put on Android Nougat.
-After all, Samsung Turkey and Samsung Canada both left the Galaxy S6 and Galaxy S6 Edge off lists outlining upcoming Android Oreo updates.
+The Galaxy S6 celebrated its third birthday in April which means there’s a very good chance it’ll stay put on Android Nougat.
+After all, Samsung Turkey and Samsung Canada have both left the Galaxy S6 and Galaxy S6 Edge off lists outlining upcoming Android Oreo updates.

 The Galaxy S6 and Galaxy S6 Edge also have disappeared from Samsung’s list of quarterly and monthly security updates.
 This all but confirms bad news for those of you holding out hope for Oreo.
-The Galaxy S6 Edge+ and Galaxy S6 Active remain on the lists.
+The Galaxy S6 Edge+ and Galaxy S6 Active both remain on the list.